-- 4.The rental income from investments properties in 2021 and 2020 was \$5,200 and \$5,376, direct operating expenses incurred was \$10,267 and \$10,281, respectively. - 5.According to the real estate appraisal report issued by an external independent professional appraisal agency and the Company's evaluation, in 2020 was based on the external independent professional appraisal According to the real estate valuation report issued by the institution, the fair value of the above-mentioned investments properties as of December 31, 2020 totaled \$367,457(the fair value belongs to the second level), the fair value of the above Investments properties as at December 31, 2021 has not changed significantly. - 6.Regarding the evaluation method of the fair value of investments properties, the land in the year of 2020 was mainly estimated by the comparison method and the income method or the land development analysis method (50% of each weight), and the cost method was used for the building, its important assumptions are as follows:
+- 5.According to the real estate appraisal report issued by an external independent professional appraisal agency and the Company's evaluation, in 2022 was based on the external independent professional appraisal According to the real estate valuation report issued by the institution, the fair value of the above-mentioned investments properties as of December 31, 2022 totaled \$398,580(the fair value belongs to the second level), the fair value of the above-mentioned investments properties as of December 31, 2020 totaled \$367,457(the fair value belongs to the second level) the fair value of the above Investments properties as at December 31, 2021 has not changed significantly. - 6.Regarding the evaluation method of the fair value of investments properties, in 2022 and 2020, the land was mainly estimated by the comparison method and the income method or the land development analysis method (50% of each weight), and the cost method was used for the building, its important assumptions are as follows:

-As at December 31,
+As at Dece ember 31,

-2020
+2022 2020

-Income capitalization rate 3.28%-4.77%
+Income capitalization rate 3.28%-3.80% 3.28%-4.77%

 Comprehensive rate of capital

 interest in land development

-analysis method 1.41%
+analysis method 1.41% 1.41%

-7.For the assets of the Company pledged as co llateral, please refer to note VIII.
+7.For the assets of the Company pledged as co llateral, please refer to no ote VIII.